County pledges probe into health worker’s coronavirus death

 Some employees told KHN that the department also didn’t provide face masks and other protective gear to employees who worked in the office and with the public in the early days of the pandemic.
 They even held a staff meeting at which people sat close together.

 Mack was exposed to a pregnant employee who later became the first in the program to be diagnosed with COVID-19.
-Mack was tested for the coronavirus in early April, was hospitalized mid-month and stayed on a ventilator for four weeks.
+Mack was tested for the coronavirus in early April, was hospitalized around mid-month and stayed on a ventilator for four weeks.
 She died May 11.

 Mack’s younger brother Roland Mack wrote an email to Alsobrooks’ office with the subject line “The health department killed my sister,” saying there are “better preventative measures that could have been taken.”